sdias/win-10-virtual-desktop-enhancer/README.md

 If you want to run version 0.7.0 or above of this app, you need to have the "Windows 10 Anniversary" update installed.

+### Autostart

+If you want to have the program start automatically at login follow these steps:

+- Open the folder where you saved the downloaded files;
+- Right click on the executable or on the script file (depending on which one you want to use) -> "Send to" -> "Desktop (create shortcut)";
+- On your desktop there will be a new shortcut for "win10-desktop-enhancer": right click on it -> "cut";
+- Open the start menu and in the serch box enter "run": open the "Run" program which should be the first result;
+- In the box which will pop up enter "shell:startup" and click "OK";
+- A folder will open: right click in the folder -> "Paste";
+- Now if you restart the computer the program should start automatically;

 ## Troubleshooting

 For version 0.6.2 and below, there is an optional patch you can install that will enable you to use the app in case you don't have the update mentioned above.